laicasaane/FuzzySharp/README.md

 Refined version of original [FuzzySharp](https://github.com/JakeBayer/FuzzySharp).
 The original one looks abandoned.

-Benchcmark comparison of naive DP implementation (base line), FuzzySharp, Fastenshtein and Quickenshtein:
+Benchmark comparison of naive DP implementation (baseline), FuzzySharp, Fastenshtein and Quickenshtein:

 Random words of 3 to 1024 random chars (LevenshteinLarge.cs):